ibm-bluemix-mobile-services/bluemix-mobileclientaccess-swift-sdk/README.md

     ]
 )
 ```
+0.1.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-05-03-a
-0.0.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+0.0.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ## Usage